pchaganti/ha-mcp/README.md

 ## 🎯 What can you do?

-**Cursor AI analyzes your actual Home Assistant configuration and creates smart automations tailored to YOUR devices:**
+**AI assistants analyze your actual Home Assistant configuration and create smart automations tailored to YOUR devices:**

 ### 🏗️ Build Complex Systems from Scratch